 In September 2010, the Company was awarded a grant from the U.S. Department of Energy ("DOE") for the research, development and testing of a more efficient microturbine Combined Heat and Power (CHP) system.
-Part of the improved efficiency will come from an improved microturbine design, with a projected electrical efficiency of 42% and power output of 370kW.
+Part of the improved efficiency will come from an improved microturbine design, with a projected electrical efficiency of 42% and power output of 370 kW.
 The project is estimated to last 24 months and cost approximately \$17.4 million.
-The DOE will contribute \$5.0 million under the program, and the Company will incur approximately \$12.4 million in research and development expense.
-As of September 30, 2010 the Company has not billed the DOE under this contract.
+The DOE will contribute \$5.0 million toward the project, and the Company will incur approximately \$12.4 million in research and development expense.
+The Company billed the DOE under the contract for this project a cumulative amount of \$0.1 million through December 31, 2010.

 In November 2009, the Company was awarded a grant from the DOE for the research, development and testing of a fuel flexible microturbine capable of operating on a wider variety of biofuels.
 The project is estimated to last 24 months and cost approximately \$3.8 million.
-The DOE will contribute \$2.5 million under the program, and the Company will incur approximately \$1.3 million in research and development expense.
-The Company billed the DOE under this contract a cumulative amount of \$0.8 million through September 30, 2010.
+The DOE will contribute \$2.5 million toward the project, and the Company will incur approximately \$1.3 million in research and development expense.
+The Company billed the DOE under the contract for this project a cumulative amount of \$0.9 million through December 31, 2010.

 Agreements the Company has with some of its distributors require that if the Company renders parts obsolete in inventories they own and hold in support of their obligations to serve fielded microturbines, the Company is then required to replace the affected stock at no cost to the distributors.
 While the Company has never incurred costs or obligations for these types of replacements, it is possible that future changes in the Company's product technology could result and yield costs to the Company if significant amounts of inventory are held by distributors.
-As of September 30, 2010 and March 31, 2010, no significant inventories were held by distributors.
+As of December 31, 2010 and March 31, 2010, no significant inventories were held by distributors.